-Investors are often averse to falling short of their mental expectation of a certain dollar spending target.
-The disappointment of doing so can lead to portfolio changes that depart from the fully rational optimal glide path.
-VLCM's utility function has been modified to accommodate such a response.
-The model allows for specifying different spending targets to match the mental subjective expectation of a certain dollar amount.
-Appendix 3 describes how shortfall aversion is embedded into the utility function.
+Investors are often averse to falling short of their expectation of a certain dollar spending target.
+The disappointment can lead to portfolio changes that depart from the fully rational, optimal glide path.
+The VLCM's utility function has been modified to accommodate such a response.
+The model allows for specifying different spending targets to match the subjective expectation of a certain dollar amount.
+Appendix: The Behavioral Component for Income Shortfall Aversion describes how shortfall aversion is embedded in the utility function.

-Another common form of loss-aversion bias happens when investors making portfolio decisions place a higher weight on the risk of experiencing negative market returns, especially large corrections or bear markets.
+Another common form of loss-aversion bias happens when investors making portfolio decisions place a higher weight on the risk of experiencing negative market returns, especially large corrections or bear markets, than on the satisfaction of positive returns.
 This aversion is largely behavioral and not rational, in that it ignores actual statistical probabilities of such occurrences.

 Negative-return events may be much more infrequent and short-lived than investors fear.
-For instance, an individual may be oversensitive to a short-term period of negative returns early on even if it is unlikely to persist and have a significant long-term impact on wealth accumulation or the probability of success in retirement.
-The VLCM's utility function has been modified to incorporate such myopic loss aversion, and the resulting glide path exhibits sensitivity to temporary negative portfolio returns.
-In summary, VLCM accounts for both rational and behavioral investor preferences in calculating optimal glide paths.
+For instance, an individual may overreact to a short period of negative returns early on even if it is unlikely to persist, and this may have a significant long-term impact on wealth accumulation or the probability of success in retirement.
+The VLCM's utility function incorporates this loss aversion and glide paths resulting from the VLCM can exhibit sensitivity to temporary negative portfolio returns.
+In summary, the VLCM accounts for both rational and behavioral investor preferences in calculating optimal glide paths.